abrahamalen/alen-abraham.github.io/content/about.md

 description: "About"
 ---

-I'm **Alen Abraham** (he/him), an aspiring Software Engineer from India 🇮🇳, with a strong interest in Open-Source.
-Currenttly exploring the tech-industry, learning, and experimenting new technologies.
-Looking forward to learn more around **DevOps**, **Cloud** and **Cloud-native** concepts.
-Interested in Web3 and related stuffs.
-Write tech blogs on various platforms.
-Building my tech stack. 💪
+I'm **Alen Abraham** (he/him), a Software Engineer from Kerala, India 🇮🇳; focused on **DevOps**, **Cloud** and **Cloud native** environments along with a strong interest towards Open-Source.
+I like to learn new technologies, and get hands-on experience with latest trends.
+I write tech and career related blogposts on my website and various other platforms.

+I graduted as an Electronics and Communication Engineer from College of Engineering Chengannur(CEC) on July 2021.
+Switched to IT and Design field because of pandemic and now loving experimenting and working on everything in the industry.